CheckTheDog/Fantasy-Brawl/README.md

   - Move around: Left joystick, movement in any direction

-- Player Attack (Gamepad Exclusive):
+- Player Abilities(Gamepad Exclusive):

-  - Aim & Basic Attack: Right Joystick, aim at any direction while pressing RIGHT TRIGGER, release to shoot.
+  - Aim: Move RIGHT JOYSTICK
+  - Basic Attack: Press / keep pressed RIGHT BUMPER.
-  - Super Attack: Press LEFT TRIGGER
+  - Super Attack: Press LEFT BUMPER, then release it.
-  - Shield: Press RIGHT JOYSTICK
+  - Shield: Press A, deactivate it halfway pressing A again.

+Tips: Auto-aim will be activated when being near enemy players, no need to move the right joystick.

 - ESC opens pause menu (to be changed in future versions of the game)